-Colleges and universities charge tuition fees for HE courses, most people are eligible to receive a student loan to cover this fee, this loan is available from the government.
-The loan does not need to be paid back until you are earning a certain level of income.
+Although all colleges and universities charge tuition fees for HE courses, most people are eligible to receive a student loan to cover this fee.
+The loan is available from the government and does not need to be paid back until you are earning a certain level of income.

-The government also offers ‘maintenance’ loans which are designed to help you pay for some living costs while you are studying, for example contributing to accommodation costs.
-Some students also receive a student grant to cover some living costs, for example, childcare, which does not have to be paid back.
+The government also offers ‘maintenance’ loans which are designed to help you pay for some living costs while you are studying, for example, contributing to accommodation costs.
+Some students also receive a student grant to cover other living costs, for example, childcare, which does not have to be paid back.
 However, there are certain criteria that have to be met to receive a grant.

 What help is available?